ShadowNetSOL/ShadowNet/README.md

 **ShadowNet** is a **privacy-native access layer for the decentralized web**.
 It empowers individuals, researchers, and builders to interact with **Web3 applications and the open internet** without exposing their **identity, location, or device fingerprint**.

-ShadowNet combines four independent modules — **stealth sessions, anonymous wallets, a global relay network, and on-chain intelligence (Intel Hub)** — to deliver a **comprehensive, zero-data-retention privacy stack**.
+ShadowNet combines four independent modules — **stealth sessions, anonymous wallets, a global relay network, and on-chain intelligence (Intel Hub)** — to deliver a **comprehensive, privacy-focused session and relay architecture**.

 ### 🌟 Core Features